نوع مقاله : مقاله علمی پژوهشی

 نویسنده [English]

-Methods: Available compensation and insurance premium data related to Bimah-DAY's supplementary health insurance contracts, with contract start dates ranging from January 21, 2018, to May 12, 2018, were used to validate the study.
+Data on available compensation and insurance premiums from Bimah-DAY's supplementary health insurance contracts, with start dates ranging from January 21, 2018, to May 12, 2018, were used to validate the study.
 Insurance risk analysis was performed based on the characteristics of the insured by comparing the relativity index (the ratio of claims paid to premiums received) of the insurance portfolio.
-The relative importance of the factors for the level of compensation for the insured person was determined by calculating the concentration coefficient and plotting the Lorenz curves and the corresponding concentration curves; Several pricing models based on insured features were estimated using the generalized least squares (GLM) method.
+The relative importance of the factors for the level of compensation for the insured person was determined by calculating the concentration coefficient and plotting the Lorenz curves and the corresponding concentration curves.
+Several pricing models based on insured features were estimated using the generalized least squares (GLM) method.
 The appropriate model was then selected using the ABC criterion (area enclosed between the Lorenz curve and the concentration curve).

-Conclusion: Due to the significance of the coefficient of all three factors of gender, age and place of residence in the chosen pricing model and the non-uniformity of the index of relativity of insurance portfolios according to the characteristics of the insured, we came to the conclusion that in order to reduce the losses of the insurance company in the field of supplementary treatment insurance, the application price discrimination policies based on age, gender, etc. required.
+Due to the significance of the coefficient of all three factors of gender, age and place of residence in the chosen pricing model and the non-uniformity of the index of relativity of insurance portfolios according to the characteristics of the insured, we concluded that to reduce the losses of the insurance company in the field of supplementary treatment insurance, the application price discrimination policies based on age, gender, etc. required.

 کلیدواژهها [English]